via BBC News - World on 4/16/12

 9.22am: Breivik has started giving evidence so the TV cameras are switched off.

-Breivik:"I have carried out the most sophisticated and spectacular political attack committed in europe since the second world war."
+Breivik:"I have carried out the most sophisticated and spectacular political attack committed in europe since the second world war."9.14am: Breivik has been given permission by the judge to read the statement his defence counsel referred to yesterday.
+His lawyer said it would take about 30 minutes to read the statement.

 — Helen Pidd (@helenpidd) April 17, 2012

 Judge tells Breivik he does not have to give evidence but if he does so, he has duty to tell the truth.
-He will start reading by a statement
+He will start reading by a statement9.07am: The court is back in session.
+Lay judge Thomas Inderbro's statements on Facebook "may weaken the trust in his impartiality", says chief judge Elisabeth Arntzen.

 — Helen Pidd (@helenpidd) April 17, 2012